Theory of the firm: Asset specificity

-Probably the best constraint on such opportunism is reputation (rather than the law, because of the difficulty of negotiating, writing and enforcement of contracts).
+Probably the best constraint on such opportunism is reputation (rather than the law, because of the difficulty of negotiation, composition, and enforcement of contracts).
 If a reputation for opportunism significantly damages an agent's dealings in the future, this alters the incentives to be opportunistic.

 Williamson sees the limit on the size of the firm as being given partly by costs of delegation (as a firm's size increases its hierarchical bureaucracy does too), and the large firm's increasing inability to replicate the high-powered incentives of the residual income of an owner-entrepreneur.
 This is partly because it is in the nature of a large firm that its existence is more secure and less dependent on the actions of any one individual (increasing the incentives to shirk), and because intervention rights from the central characteristic of a firm tend to be accompanied by some form of income insurance to compensate for the lesser responsibility, thereby diluting incentives.
 Milgrom and Roberts (1990) explain the increased cost of management as due to the incentives of employees to provide false information beneficial to themselves, resulting in costs to managers of filtering information, and often the making of decisions without full information.
 This grows worse with firm size and more layers in the hierarchy.
 Empirical analyses of transaction costs have attempted to measure and operationalize transaction costs.
 Research that attempts to measure transaction costs is the most critical limit to efforts to potential falsification and validation of transaction cost economics.